bengtmartensson/IrpTransmogrifier/README.md

       2000.0.
     -h, --help, -?
       Display help message.
 Deprecated; use the command "help" instead.
-    --ini, --inifile
-      Pathname of IRP database file in ini format.
-If not specified, an XML config file (using --configfile) will be used instead.
     -i, --irp
       Explicit IRP string to use as protocol definition.
     --logclasses